 - Select Add repository to configure a repository to be used by the plan.

-For configuration details for a particular repository type, please refer to one of the following pages:
+- For configuration details for a particular repository type, please refer to one of the following pages: • Bitbucket Cloud

-- - Bitbucket (for Bitbucket Cloud) Stash (for Bitbucket Data Center)
+- Bitbucket Data Center

 - ° Git

 - GitHub (for GitHub and GitHub Enterprise)

 - Subversion

 - Perforce

-⚠ In the long term, we plan to deprecate the repository configuration defined against a plan.
+In the long term, we plan to deprecate the repository configuration defined against a plan.
 These configurations can be converted to Linked repositories by selecting Convert to linked repository on each plan repository configuration page.